Insight

 Investment risks

-As the Fund typically has a concentrated number of holdings, it may carry a higher degree of risk than a fund which invests in a broader range of holdings or takes smaller positions in a relatively large number of holdings.
+The Fund typically has a concentrated number of holdings and may have a higher degree of risk than a Fund which invests in a broader range of holdings.

 Important Information